 - Students must understand that components of their projects or practical works that have been written, created or developed by others must be acknowledged in accordance with the NESA's documentation for that course. - When preparing a brief for any assessment task being undertaken by parallel classes, teachers must develop a shared understanding of the nature and extent of the support they are prepared to provide.
-At the outset, clearly advise students of the degree of teacher involvement in the development, rehearsal or execution of a work. - Courses with a submitted project or practical work, such as Design and Technology, Industrial Technology, Visual Arts, Society & Culture and English Extension 2 have special requirements.
+At the outset, clearly advise students of the degree of teacher involvement in the development, rehearsal or execution of a work. - Courses with a submitted project or practical work, such as Design and Technology, Industrial Technology, Visual Arts and English Extension 2 have special requirements.
 For example, the teacher and the Principal must state whether they believe the work is authentically the student's work.
+Students are required to show consistent development of work for certification to be granted.

-5. Guidelines for maintaining secure records of all marks awarded for assessment tasks and ensuring the security of major works
+5 Guidelines for maintaining secure records of all marks awarded for assessment tasks and ensuring the security of major works